ktaka-ccmp/axum-htmx-google-oauth/security-analysis-01.md

-# Comprehensive Analysis of CSRF_TOKEN, USER_TOKEN, CSP, and CORS Implementation
+# An analysis of CSRF_TOKEN, USER_TOKEN, CSP, CORS, and NONCE_COOKIE Implementation

 ## 1. CSRF_TOKEN Implementation

 ### Current Implementation

 - CSRF_TOKEN is generated server-side and stored in the session.
 - It's set as a cookie that is accessible to JavaScript (not HTTP-only).
 - It's sent in the `X-CSRF-TOKEN` header for certain requests.